-5 2.1 The weight-shift microlight aircraft
+2.1 The weight-shift microlight aircraft

-The structure of a WSMA differs from common fixed-wing aircraft: it consists of two distinct parts, the wing and the trike, which hangs below the wing and contains pilot, engine and the majority of the scientific equipment.
-This particular structure provides the WSMA with exceptional transportability and climb rate, which qualifies it for appli-

-- cations in complex and inaccessible terrain.
+The structure of a WSMA differs from common fixed-wing aircraft: it consists of two distinct parts, the wing and the trike, which hangs below the wing and contains the pilot, engine and the majority of the scientific equipment.
+This particular structure provides the WSMA with exceptional transportability and climb rate, which qualifies it for applications in complex and inaccessible terrain.
 A detailed description of the physical properties of the WSMA used in this study as well as characteristics and manufacturers of sensors and data acquisition is given in Metzger et al. (2011).
-In short: most variables are sampled at 100 Hz and are block-averaged and stored at 10 Hz, yielding a horizontal resolution of approximately 2.5 m.
-To conduct fast wind measurements the WSMA is - 25 outfitted with an inertial navigation system (INS) and a five hole pressure probe (5HP).
-The principle is to resolve the meteorological wind vector from the vector difference of the aircraft's inertial velocity (captured by the INS) and the wind vector relative to the aircraft (captured by the 5HP).
-The structural features of the WSMA also influence the wind measurement: (i) the wing deforms aeroelastically with aircraft trim and (ii) the trike is free to rotate in pitch and roll against the wing.
-Metzger et al. (2011) present a

-- time domain procedure which treats the impact of the WSMA's structural features as well as pilot input on the wind measurement.
-The remaining maximum deviation of the vertical wind component is $0.15 \,\mathrm{m \, s^{-1}}$ during severe vertical manoeuvres.
-At typical airspeeds between 23-30 m s-1 simultaneous wind measurements from WSMA and ground based instrumentation agree to within $0.3 \,\mathrm{m \, s^{-1}}$ for the vertical and to within - 0.4 m s-1 for the horizontal components (root mean square error).
+In short, most variables are sampled at 100 Hz and are block-averaged and stored at 10 Hz, yielding a horizontal resolution of approximately 2.5 m.
+To conduct fast wind measurements, the WSMA is outfitted with a combination of global positioning system and inertial measurement unit (GPS/IMU), and a five-hole pressure probe (5HP).
+The principle is to resolve the meteorological wind vector from the vector difference of the aircraft's inertial velocity (captured by the GPS/IMU) and the wind vector relative to the aircraft (captured by the 5HP).
+The structural features of the WSMA also influence the wind measurement: (i) the wing deforms aeroelastically with aircraft trim, and (ii) the trike is free to rotate in pitch and roll against the wing.
+Metzger et al. (2011) present a time domain procedure which treats the impact of the WSMA's structural features as well as pilot input on the wind measurement.
+The remaining maximum deviation of the vertical wind component is 0.15 m s-1 during severe vertical manoeuvres.
+At typical airspeeds between $23-30 \text{ m s}^{-1}$, simultaneous wind measurements from WSMA and ground-based instrumentation agree within $0.3 \,\mathrm{m \, s^{-1}}$ for the vertical and within 0.4 m s^{-1} for the horizontal components (root mean square error).
 The present study investigates the potential influence of resonance from the WSMA's engine or propeller, or from the natural frequencies of trike and wing, on the wind measurement.
-For this purpose acceleration measurements in the hangpoint of trike and wing, in the inertial navigation system and in the five hole probe are used.
-The acceleration measurement - in the hangpoint is transformed to the trike coordinate system.
+For this purpose, acceleration measurements in the hang point of trike and wing, in the global positioning system/inertial measurement unit and in the five-hole probe, are used.
+The acceleration measurement in the hang point is transformed to the trike coordinate system.
 A 100 Hz dataset consisting of $\approx 3 \times 10^5$ data points sampled during a level long-distance flight on 31 July 2009 (Metzger et al., 2011, Table 3) is used for the assessment.